eshaz/essreg/README.md

 * Utility to fix ES1869 OPL3 playback for some games in the Windows DOS box.
 * This program reads the FM volume mixer register on the sound card and then runs the application.
 * Sound card with ES1869 chip is assumed to be on I/O port 220h.
+* The IIS mixer control must not be muted in the Windows volume mixer.
+However, the volume can be set to 0.

 ```
 Example: